Ralpel: History

 The ancestors of Ralpel abandoned the village Khuahring and came down to Khuafo village through Chuncung village.
 The size of the village became bigger and they grew a population of around 500 houses.
 Once a man from Chuncung village came to fetch rice from the village.
 No sooner had he started his way back to his village than he was gunned down by the owner of his temporary lodging.
 Enraged by the incident, Chuncung with the help of Mangkheng and Thlanrawn planned to invade the Khuafo Village.
 The circulating news soon reached the ears of the Khuafo people, and left the village at around 1820.

 Under the sect leader Mr. Sertivang, they established a new village Dawn.
 Another rebellion Khuangli emerged.
-All the Dawn people fled down to Runzawl (now known as Cherhlun in Mizoram State, India) to take refuge.
+All the Dawn people fled down to Runzawl (now known as Cerhlun in Mizoram State, India) to take refuge.
 As a group of people with an unsettled place, who were moving along the range of mountains of the Indo-Burman boundary line, they were enticed by the view of the Dawn Hill and could not banish it from their thoughts.
 When the revolt of Khuangli came to end, when the flooding stage of the Tiau River was lowering at the end of the rainy season, they immediately came back to Dawn Village.
-At the time they returned to Dawn, their leaders were Mr. Kamthai (Mualchin) and Mr. Chawnhmung (Fanchun).
+At the time they returned to Dawn, their leaders were Mr. Kamthai (Mualcin) and Mr. Chawnhmung (Fancun).
 There were only a few houses in the village.

-The tomb of Thanhlira below the Ralpel Football Field.
+The tomb of Thanhlir below the Ralpel Football Field.
 It is written as "The Living tomb of Thanhlira.
 Age 100.
 The strongest man in Thantlang District who fed his guests with 40 pigs and who erected the Ralpel Village".